kubernetes/community/contributors/guide/README.md

 Kubernetes is a community project.
 Consequently, it is wholly dependent on its community to provide a productive, friendly, and collaborative environment.

 - Read and review the [Community Expectations] for an understanding of code and review expectations.
-- See [Community Membership][CM] for a list the various responsibilities of contributor roles.
+- See [Community Membership][CM] for a list of the various responsibilities of contributor roles.
 - You are encouraged to move up this contributor ladder as you gain experience.

 ## Kubernetes Contributor Playground

 If you are looking for a safe place, where you can familiarize yourself with the pull request and issue review process in Kubernetes, then the [Kubernetes Contributor Playground] is the right place for you.